mooosakhan/ghostblock/README.md

 ## Features

-✨ **Click to Block** - Simply select any element and block it instantly 🎯 **Visual Highlighting** - See exactly what you're about to block with red outline highlighting 💾 **Persistent Blocking** - Your blocked elements stay blocked across page reloads 🗂️ **Manage All Blocks** - View and manage all blocked elements across different websites 🗑️ **Easy Unblocking** - Remove individual blocks or clear entire sites with one click 🌐 **Works Everywhere** - Blocks elements on any website you visit 🔒 **100% Private** - All data stored locally on your device, nothing is sent to servers
+✨ **Click to Block** - Simply select any element and block it instantly

+🎯 **Visual Highlighting** - See exactly what you're about to block with red outline highlighting

+💾 **Persistent Blocking** - Your blocked elements stay blocked across page reloads.

+🗂️ **Manage All Blocks** - View and manage all blocked elements across different websites

+🗑️ **Easy Unblocking** - Remove individual blocks or clear entire sites with one click

+🌐 **Works Everywhere** - Blocks elements on any website you visit

+🔒 **100% Private** - All data stored locally on your device, nothing is sent to servers

 ## How to Use